 Make your own word animations

 The Word Animator is a great new resource allowing teachers to create word animations using Letter-join’s fonts.
 Custom words can be traced, saved to a classroom word bank, replayed and practised by pupils on IWBs.
-Word bank words can automatically be made into spelling lists and on-line word searches.
-You can now practise the correct way to write any word!
+Word bank words can automatically be made into spelling lists and online word searches.

 Handwriting manual